-The rate and extent of market acceptance for solar power depends on the availability of government subsidies and the costeffectiveness, performance and reliability of solar power relative to conventional and other renewable energy sources.
-Changes in government policies towards solar power and advancements in photovoltaic, or PV, technologies could significantly affect the demand for solar power products.
+The rate and extent of market acceptance for solar power depends on the availability of government subsidies and the cost-effectiveness, performance and reliability of solar power relative to conventional and other renewable energy sources.
+Changes in government policies towards solar power and advancements in PV, technologies could significantly affect the demand for solar power products.

 Demand for solar power products is also affected by macroeconomic factors, such as energy supply, demand and prices, as well as regulations and policies governing renewable energies and related industries.
 For example, in June 2016, the FIT in China for utility-scale projects was significantly reduced.
 As a result, subsequent to a strong demand in the first half of 2016, the market weakened significantly and the competition in the global market also intensified in the second half of 2016.
 Meanwhile, in the United States, another major solar market of ours, the solar PV projects faced great uncertainties under the administration of U.S. President Donald Trump because it is believed that his administration favors traditional energy industries.
-Despite the significant decrease in demand, the global solar module production capacity still increased by over 20% from December 31, 2016 to June 30, 2017, which further intensified competition over pricing.
-Consequently, the average selling price of our solar modules, which represented 97.0% of our total revenue in the six months ended June 30, 2017, decreased from RMB3.78 per watt for 2014 to RMB3.57 per watt for 2015, RMB3.33 per watt (US\$0.49 per watt) for 2016, and RMB2.64 per watt (US\$0.39 per watt) for the six months ended June 30, 2017, primarily attributable to continued declines in the average selling price of solar modules.
-We believe that the conditions that contributed to a lower gross margin in the first half of 2017 have persisted, the prices of polysilicon have remained relatively high in the third quarter of 2017, and our gross margin is likely to remain under pressure for the near foreseeable future.
+Despite the significant decrease in demand, the global solar module production capacity still increased by over 20% from December 31, 2016 to September 30, 2017, which further intensified competition over pricing.
+Consequently, the average selling price of our solar modules, which represented 97% of our total revenue in the nine months ended September 30, 2017, decreased from RMB3.78 per watt for 2014 to RMB3.57 per watt for 2015, RMB3.33 per watt for 2016, and RMB2.61 per watt (US\$0.39 per watt) for the nine months ended September 30, 2017.
+Our gross margin decreased from 19.2% in the nine months ended September 30, 2016 to 11.2% in the same period of 2017, primarily attributable to continued declines in the average selling price of solar modules.
+We believe that the conditions that contributed to a lower gross margin in the nine months ended September 30, 2017 have persisted, the prices of polysilicon have remained relatively high in the fourth quarter of 2017, and our gross margin is likely to remain under pressure for the near foreseeable future.